"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: System Setting

 \section{System Setting}

 We consider the system illustrated in Fig.~\ref{fig1}.
-Specifically, an array of $M$ full-duplex antennas, i.e., capable of simultaneously transmitting and receiving in the same frequency band, illuminates a tag to infer its orientation angle with respect to the reference axes, assumed to be those of the radar antenna array.
-We focus on a 2D framework and analysis for simplicity, and thus assume a uniform linear radar array (ULRA).
+Specifically, an $M-$antenna radar illuminates a tag to infer its orientation angle with respect to the reference axes, assumed to be those of the radar antenna array.
+We focus on a two-dimensional framework to estimate the angle in the same plane as the radar for simplicity, and thus assume a uniform linear radar array (ULRA).
+A three-dimensional framework will be presented in future work.
 For convenience, but without loss of generality, we focus on the estimation of $\varphi$, hereinafter referred to as the orientation angle.

 Let the ULRA consecutive antenna elements be spaced $d$ meters apart, and set the position of the $m-$th element as $\mathbf{x}_m = [0, (m-1)d]^T$.
-Assume that the tag's location has been previously estimated, e.g., using state-of-the-art approaches as those described in \cite{Morais.2020,Zhao.2021,Soltanaghaei.2021}.
-We model this using
+Assume that the tag's location is known, either pre-defined\footnote{For instance, tag's location may be known in advance in robotic manipulation tasks where a robotic arm aligns with objects in predefined workspaces, such as on a conveyor belt.} or as a result of prior state-of-the-art localization procedures as those in \cite{Morais.2020,Zhao.2021,Soltanaghaei.2021}.
+Such location knowledge is intrinsically imperfect, which is modeled using